Protecting

 Transparency

-Specifically, regarding the resource preservation pillar, this involves, for example, taking into account and respecting scientific recommendations as well as those from NGOs concerning the status of fish stocks.
+Concretely, regarding the resource preservation pillar, this involves, for example, taking into account and respecting scientific recommendations as well as those from NGOs concerning the state of fish stocks.

-For product quality, the aim is to guarantee optimal freshness of the fish.
+For product quality, it involves guaranteeing optimum freshness of the fish.

-As for social requirements, the goal is to ensure good social conditions aboard fishing vessels.
+As for social requirements, the goal is to ensure good social conditions on board fishing vessels.

-Finally, concerning the transparency pillar, Maison CHANCERELLE ensures complete traceability of its products, from sea to plate.
+Finally, on the transparency pillar, Maison CHANCERELLE ensures the complete traceability of its products, from sea to plate.

 04